danoc/react-scroll-marker/README.md

 ## API

-This package exports three components.
+This package exports three components: `ScrollMarkerContainer`, `ScrollMarkerLink`, and `ScrollMarkerSection`.
+Here's the documentation for each.

 ### `ScrollMarkerContainer`